On average, Americans produce 4.4 lbs of trash every single day (global average: 2.6 lbs). That amounts to more than 700,000 tons of garbage daily!

 So where does all this garbage go?

 The trucks that come to collect trash in your neighborhood aren’t the ones that transport all that refuse to the landfills.
-For such a massive trash hauling enterprise, the services of roll-off dump trucks are called for.
+For such a massive trash hauling enterprise, the services of roll-off trucks are called for.

 What Is A Roll-Off Truck?